 Changing out a main control valve under pressure can be a very tricky proposition and sometimes dangerous.
 Removing a valve under water pressure can sometimes be done by highly skilled plumbers, but never when live electric services are nearby.
 Obviously, when a gate valve repair is needed, there are many nuances to getting the job done correctly.
 One should never risk an injury or property damage just to save a few dollars.

 If a gate breaks in the closed position there is a way to raise it back up to restore water service.
-By drilling a small hole near the bottom of the valve body in line with the gate a nail or some other sharp object can be pushed in to force up the gate of the valve.
+First drill a small hole near the bottom of the valve body, in line with the gate.
+As if the valve body were a clock, drill the hole at about 5 0’clock, or 7 0’clock .
+Do NOT drill the hole at bottom dead center.
+Then simply use a nail or some other sharp object to push in and force up the gate of the valve.
 Water will leak out while this is being done but it will be a manageable amount.

-After the valve gate is pushed up simply insert a like-sized sheet metal screw into the hole to stop the water.
-Please note that while this will restore the water supply to the building it is a temporary fix.
+After the valve gate is pushed up simply insert a like-sized and self-tapping sheet metal screw into the hole to stop the water.
+Please note that while this will restore the water supply to the building it is a temporary gate valve repair.
 The gate valve will still have to be replaced to make a permanent repair and have a trustworthy valve to close the water in the future.

 As in most cases it is strongly suggested that a Licensed Master Plumber be contacted when a plumbing repair is required.